GET READY FOR 2023 ELECTION CYCLE WITH US!

 -

-There are ten (10) early voting locations in Middlesex County:
+Below are the ten (10) early voting locations in Middlesex County:

 East Brunswick Community Center, 721 Cranbury Road, East Brunswick